sjmudd/mysql-rpm-builder/README.md

 If you don't provide either parameter you'll be prompted for valid values.

+### CentOS 7, 8 EOL

+Given the recent EOL of CentOS 7 / 8 the rebuilds have stopped working.
+This is because they depend on mirrorlist.centos.org to find the repos and this location no longer exists.
+So rebuilding no longer seems to work.
+I guess I could look to see if there's an alternative location to get the latest mirror contents but for now I have commented out these build options.

+I note that Rocky 8 still builds so maybe if you need to rebuild MySQL rpms on an old CentOS 8 you can use rocky instead as the build environment.
+They should behave the same.

 ### What's under the hood?

 `build_one` basically calls docker with the required parameters as shown: